wangbinwu13116175205/PECPM/README.md

-# TrafficStream
+# PECMP

-Code for **TrafficStream: A Streaming Traffic Flow Forecasting FrameworkBased on Graph Neural Networks and Continual Learning**（IJCAI 2021).
-TrafficStream is a streaming traffic flow forecasting framework based on Graph Neural Networks (GNNs) and Continual Learning (CL), achieving accurate predictions and high efficiency.
+Code for *Pattern Expansion and Consolidation on Evolving Graphs for Continual Traffic Prediction**（KDD 2023).
+PECPM is a continual traffic flow forecasting framework, achieving accurate predictions and high efficiency.

 ### Requirements